intel-iot-devkit/reference-implementation/transportation-in-a-box/README.md

 ## Running without an IDE

 Download the repo directly to the target plaform and run the ``` start.sh ``` script.

+## Automatic startup

+To have the demo start automatically when the OS finishes loading use the included `in-a-box.service` file as follows:

+1. Copy the file to the `/lib/systemd/system` folder on the Dell* Wyse Gateway.
+2. Register the service by typing `systemctl enable in-a-box.service`.
+3. Reboot the gateway or start the service manually with `systemctl start in-a-box.service`.